ioccc-src/winner/2018/yang/README.md

-Where this might be useful, besides ruining the formatting of certain files, is that it completes the set of tools needed to solve the puzzle that is embedded in prog.c
+Where this might be useful, besides ruining the formatting of certain files, is that it completes the set of tools needed to solve the puzzle that is embedded in [prog.c](prog.c).

 ### Puzzle box:

-Notice how the edges of prog.c contain two notches.
-By rotating prog.c and removing leading space, the code would be shifted one space toward one of those notches (and creating a new notch on the other side).
+Notice how the edges of [prog.c](prog.c) contain two notches.
+By rotating [prog.c](prog.c) and removing leading space, the code would be shifted one space toward one of those notches (and create a new notch on the other side).
 This shifted code behaves slightly different from the original program.
 For example, here are two more messages that can be
 produced: